Mo - Do: 9 - 16 Uhr

 approx. 30%.
 Please note that a BSc in engineering does not qualify you to enter an MSc program in mathematics!

 The master's degree program documents increased mathematical competences and communication skills that make it possible to work intently scientifically and as an instructor in an (interdisciplinary) team and assess and develop new methods.

-The degree program teaches skills for analysis of abstract structures, recognising, phrasing and solving problems in mathematics and the application subject.
+The degree program teaches skills for analysis of abstract structures, recognising, phrasing and solving problems in mathematics and the minor.
 Subsequent doctoral studies (Dr. rer. nat.) are possible.

 A mathematician is characterised not only by specialist knowledge, but in particular by the skills such as the ability to think abstractedly, logically and to comprehend and structure complex semester break.
 Possible tasks in business and industry are:

 - Creation of risk forecasts (insurances)/analysis of the rate developments in the area of financial management (shares, etc.)

 - Improvement of the encoding techniques for, e.g., online banking and phone, internet, music and images)

 - Optimization of itineraries, e.g. for trains, buses and aeroplanes

 - Development of mathematical models (automotive, aerospace, steel industry, medicine)